Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 Of course, given that you’re here, you probably already know all this.

-So what can you do about it?
+So what can you do to turn Excel into apps?

 ## How to turn Excel spreadsheets into apps with Budibase

-With Budibase, building custom web applications couldn’t be easier.
+With Budibase, building custom business apps and web applications couldn’t be easier.
 There are actually two different ways that you can go about turning your spreadsheets into applications with our low-code development platform.

 At least, you can get started in a couple of different ways, depending on whether you want to replace your spreadsheets or build extra tools to help make them more effective.
 After this, you’ll enjoy the same fast, flexible, low-code app-building experience.

-Let’s take a look at your options for beginning to convert a spreadsheet to an app in Budibase.
+Let’s take a look at your options for beginning to move from Microsoft Excel to applications in Budibase.

 ### Option 1 - Importing CSVs

 First up, you can use BudibaseDB to turn your spreadsheets into a fully-fledged database.
 Our built-in database tool offers full support for CSV uploads.
 So, you can import individual Excel sheets and transform them into database tables, more or less instantaneously.

-This means you’ll first need to export each sheet as a CSV file.
+This means you’ll first need to export each sheet as a comma-separated Excel file.
 That is, assuming your spreadsheet has more than one sheet.

 Once you’ve built a new app, you can simply select BudibaseDB as the data source, and upload your first file.
 Then, you can add more tables and upload more files, if you need to.